Kiln Theatre presents

 For Middle Child: The Canary and the Crow, Us Against Whatever, One Life Stand, All We Ever Wanted Was Everything, I Hate Alone, Ten Storey Love Song, Weekend Rockstars, Mercury Fur, Saturday Night & Sunday Morning and seven annual pantomimes.
 He is an associate artist of Hull Truck Theatre, where he was assistant director on The Rise and Fall of Little Voice and A Taste of Honey.
 He trained on the LAMDA Directing Course in 2011, the National Theatre’s Directing Programme in 2018 and is a CLORE Leader.
 He is a proud trustee of Hull theatre company, Silent Uproar.

-Sound Designer and Music Production
+Sound Designer and Music Producer

 Tamar and Jo Dance Company